 And last but certainly not least, I love a giant dollop on top of a good ol’ cup of homemade hot chocolate all winter long!

-It should not be left out for more than an hour.
+It should not be left out at room temperature for more than an hour.

-It will keep for 2-3 days in the refrigerator.
+It will keep for 2-3 days in the fridge.

 Can Stabilized Cream Be Frozen?

 It freezes and thaws very well.
-I’ve found that it is better to pipe or spread out your whipped cream first and then freeze rather than freezing and trying to pipe later.
+I’ve found that it is better to pipe or spread out your whipped cream first and then stick it in the freezer rather than freezing and trying to pipe later.
+Make sure it is wrapped tightly in plastic wrap and then foil.
+It will keep for up to 3 months.

 Is Stabilized Whipped Cream the Same as Cool Whip?